 5.2.
 Format checkboxes:

 5.2.2.
-Right-click on the check box and choose Format Control... form the popup menu:
+Right-click on the checkbox and choose Format Control... in the popup menu:

 5.2.3.
 In the Format Control dialog box, on the Control tab, choose the appropriate cell in the Cell link field (in this example, G2):